orphamiel/TripcodeGenerator/README.md

 # TripcodeGenerator

-Tripcode Generator was written in Javascript and HTML, and generates insecure tripcodes for Futaba-based imageboards.
+Tripcode Generator was written in Javascript and HTML, and it generates insecure tripcodes for Futaba-based imageboards.
 A copy of the project can be found live at [https://orph.link/tripgen
 ](https://orph.link/tripgen)

 ### Performance

-Fast use workers and multithreading which may cause your browser to stop responding.
+Fast uses workers and multithreading which may cause your browser to stop responding.
 Medium uses only 1 worker (i.e. 1 thread).
-Slow use Jquery's setinterval.
+Slow uses Jquery's setinterval.

 The performance of Tripcode Generator should vary greatly and is dependent on multiple factors:
 * Browser's settings (many of which might throttle Jquery intervals if you're on the slow setting)